-Nik Litvinov, 22, moved into The Shelter earlier this year for a couple of months.
+Nik Litvinov, 22, moved into the Shelter in the beginning of 2017 for a couple of months, then again in May for another couple of months.

-"Sixty-five people have lived in The Shelter since it opened in mid-2016, and most of those living there during a visit earlier this month were from the eastern areas of the country where fighting is still taking place."
+From mid-2016 until August 2017 the Shelter has become a new home for sixty-five people.
+Most of those living there during a visit in Augst 2017 were from the eastern areas of the country where fighting is still taking place.

-Slavik Smirnov, 28, has lived in the The Shelter since June this year.
+Slavik Smirnov, 28, has lived in the Shelter since June 2017.

 Most of the residents find it to be the first place they feel free and open about their sexuality.